Exawind/amr-wind-frontend/docs/tutorial1/tutorial1_python.md

 ### Adding a refinement window

 Refinement windows can be added in a similar fashion as turbines.
-First we'll set `AMR-Wind` to use 1 level of refinement.
+First we'll set `AMR-Wind` to use `amr_max_level` level of refinement.

 ```python